Nocturne

 The Jolly Sphere

 The Jollysphere is a whimsical pocket reality within the dreamscape, manifesting only during the annual solstice.
 This vibrant realm is home to Christoph the Giver, a benevolent spirit tasked with spreading gifts and joy across worlds.
-Spirits who have done good throughout the year find themselves drawn to the Jollysphere in their dreams, where they join Christoph in fending off the various troubles and mischief-makers intent on disrupting his essential work.
+Spirits who have done good throughout the year find themselves drawn to the Jollysphere in their dreams, where they join Christoph in fending off the various troubles and mischief-makers intent on disrupting his holiday work.

 Noddling peaks